6th Annual Seminar on Minimally

 Division of Minimally-Invasive Robotic and Laparoscopic Gynecologic Surgery

-In the Division of Minimally-Invasive Robotic and Laparoscopic Gynecologic Surgery (MIGS Division) in the Department of Obstetrics and Gynecology at St. Luke’s and Roosevelt Hospitals, we offer a wide range of minimally-invasive surgical treatments for gynecologic problems.
+In the Division of Minimally-Invasive Robotic and Laparoscopic Gynecologic Surgery (MIGS Division) in the Department of Obstetrics and Gynecology at Mount Sinai Roosevelt and Mount Sinai St. Luke's, we offer a wide range of minimally-invasive surgical treatments for gynecologic problems.
 These new treatments are as safe and effective as their traditional counterparts requiring a major incision, and come with a host of advantages: less scarring, shorter hospital stay and recovery time, and fewer potential complications.

 MIGS Division Director Farr Nezhat, MD, FACOG, is a nationally and internationally-known innovator who has developed a host of minimally-invasive techniques.
 He is a board-certified gynecologic oncologist with a special focus on the treatment of cancer of the uterus, cervix, and ovary, as well as complex ovarian cysts.
-Dr. Nezhat is a professor of obstetrics and gynecology at Columbia University College of Physicians and Surgeons, and also, an adjunct professor at SUNY-Stony Brook School of Medicine.
+Dr. Nezhat is a professor in the Department of Obstetrics, Gynecology and Reproductive Science at Icahn School of Medicine at Mount Sinai, and also, an adjunct professor at SUNY-Stony Brook School of Medicine.
 For years, he has directed a minimally-invasive surgery fellowship training program, helping young gynecologists to become specially qualified to perform the new techniques.

 The associate physician-surgeons of the MIGS Team are experienced, board-certified obstetrician-gynecologists who have completed fellowship training in minimally-invasive surgery with Dr. Nezhat.
 In addition, up to three of the MIGS Fellows, all obstetrician-gynecologists, may be working with him and the associate surgeons at any time.